intel/neural-compressor/docs/source/api-documentation/new_api.rst

-New API
+New user facing APIs
 ###########

-The New API information is available:
+The new user facing APIs information is available:

 .. toctree::
    :maxdepth: 1

-   new_api/config.rst
-   new_api/mix_precision.rst
+    new_api/quantization
+    new_api/mix_precision
+    new_api/benchmark
+    new_api/objective
+    new_api/training
+    new_api/config